gne-ldh/main/docs/Files/welcome.md

 # Welcome

 to all students admitted to Guru Nanak Dev Engineering College, Ludhiana
+## Link to time table for online classes:
+All students of B.Tech. first year can see their time table and mentors list by clicking this [link](https://appsc.gndec.ac.in/?q=node/5)

 ## Mandatory Induction Program Inaugural day joining link: